-Just about every home has paper records that are too sensitive to toss in the trash.
-Documents of this type need to be shredded.
+Just about every home has paper documents that are too sensitive to simply place in the trash.
+Instead, these documents need to be shredded to protect personal information.
 With this in mind, consider how much paper a whole community needs to shred.
-A lot of paper, right.
-And all that private information is left around residences just waiting to be destroyed or worse, stolen.
+All that private information is sitting around residences, and the longer it sits, the longer it becomes a liability.

-Instead of individual residences taking advantage of mobile shredders and drop off locations to dispose of their records, a much more effective solution to the issue is a community shredding event.
-This way, a whole neighborhood can securely shred their records in a matter of hours.
-Shred events are held all over the country to better the local community.
+Instead of individual residences taking advantage of mobile shredders and drop-off locations to dispose of their records, a much more effective solution to the issue is a community shredding event.
+This way, a whole neighborhood can securely shred its records in a matter of hours.
+Shred events help better the local community all over the country.

 The main reason shred events are held is to make communities safer.
-Identity theft is a serious problem that shredding can combat.
 However, security is not the sole reason to host a shredding event.
 Shred events make it easy for everyone in a neighborhood to get their shredding done in a way that not only helps save them money but also benefits the environment and the community.
 Let’s take a look at all the rationales behind community shredding events.

 - Security: Shredding events make a community safer.
 Disposing of sensitive documents decreases the chances of identity theft affecting an entire area.

-- Advantages of Mobile Shred Trucks: Having a shred company come to your neighborhood has plenty of benefits.
+- Mobile Shred Trucks: Having a shred company come to your neighborhood has plenty of benefits.
 The shredding is done right in front of you giving you the peace of mind that the job was done properly.
-Shred trucks also use cross cut shredding which is much more secure than anything a home shredder could provide.
+Shred trucks also use cross-cut shredding which is much more secure than anything a home shredder could provide.

 - Convenience: Shred events make document destruction easy.
 All you have to do is drop off your paper at the event and go on with your day.
 You don’t have to schedule a shredding company to come to your residence either.

-- Support Local Charities: Many shredding events benefit local charities and nonprofits.
+- Supporting Local Charities: Many shredding events benefit local charities and nonprofits.
 Instead of paying a small fee for shredding, a company may request a donation to a local organization.

 Identity Theft and Shredding Events

-Individuals in a community can schedule a shred truck to come out to their home and shred their documents.
-Or the entire neighborhood can have their paper shredded by a professional company at a shredding event.
-A community shredding event ensures everyone in an area has access to paper shredding, not just a few residences.
+A community shredding event ensures everyone in an area has access to high-quality paper shredding—not just a few residences.
 This means a whole neighborhood can be safer and better protected from identity theft.
 Not to mention eliminating the hassles of transporting your paperwork across town, or buying a shredder yourself.

-How to Find a Shredding Event near You
+How to Find a Community Shredding Event Near You

-If a shredding event does not seem quite right for you, don’t worry.
-Shred Nations has a nationwide network of contractors that can help you with all your shredding needs.
-For more information on hosting your own shredding event or any of our shredding services, give us a call at (800) 747-3365 or fill out the form, or contact us directly using our live chat.
+If you are a business or other organization looking to host a shred event for your community, Shred Nations can help.
+For more information on hosting your shredding event or any of our shredding services, give us a call at (800) 747-3365, fill out the form, or contact us directly using our live chat.